anoobishnoob/ComicBookLibraryManager/README.md

 Will fill more out later

-Also unfinihed as of 9/26; will do later; too depressed
+Also unfinihed as of 9/26; will do later;